-Ms. Michelle wanted to become a teacher because she feels it’s very rewarding to know that she’s making a difference in a young child’s life and providing skills in order for them to succeed in life.
+Ms. Kelly wanted to become a teacher because it’s very rewarding to know that she’s making a difference in a young child’s life and loves seeing them succeed academically.

 Ms Valerie, Lead Teacher Mrs. Womack has a Bachelors Degree in Education from Temple University in Philadelphia.
 She has 25 years’ experience working with young children.
 Some of her experience and volunteer work includes teaching children’s church in New Jersey and helping with children’s choir in Delaware.

 Mrs. Womack wanted to become a teacher at the young age of ten.
 She enjoyed learning from her teachers and decided she wanted to make the same impact on young children’s lives for her profession.
 Mrs. Womack likes to engage children with upbeat lessons and activities.
 She creates a fun and active environment for each student.
 Mrs. Womack has an outgoing personality and loves to make personal connections with each student and their family.

 Jessica, Assistant Teacher Ms. Jessica has 3 years’ experience working with young children.
 Some of her experiences and volunteer work includes P.T.A.
 Organization within the ISD and Open House Events and Festivals.